Lancia Lybra: Trim levels

 At launch, the standard trim levels were called Lybra, LS and LX.
 In 2003, the Business and LS Plus trims were added in some markets, the Business trim has fabric seats, and wood decor on the interior while the LS Plus trim has Suhara or Madras upholstery and silver decor on the doors and the dashboard.
-The Emblema first debuting in November 2002 at the Bologna Motor Show.
+The Emblema debuting in November 2002 at the Bologna Motor Show.
 It was inspired by the classic Lancia Flaminia and came with tobacco brown or beige leather interior (optional Alcantara), magnesium dashboard trim, exclusive 16 inch (10 spoke) alloy wheels, privacy glass and a gloss painted black roof.

-Base model equipment: Electric front windows, 5" color display on the dashboard, dual zone heating system (without A/C), rear vents (one in the middle, and two on the bottom of the seats), ABS, EBD, 4 airbags (front and side), seatbelt pretensioner, electrically-adjustable door mirrors with electric heating, electronic lumbar support and height adjustable driver's seat, 4-way adjustable steering wheel, arm rest front (with storage compartment) and rear (with cup holder), 5 three point seat belts and five headrests, ambient light in the bottom and inside of the doors, remote key, FPS system.
+Base model equipment: Electric front windows, 5" color display on the dashboard, dual zone heating system (without A/C), rear vents (one in the middle, and two on the bottom of the seats), ABS, EBD, 4 airbags (front and side), seatbelt pretensioner, electrically adjustable door mirrors with electric heating, electronic lumbar support and height adjustable driver's seat, 4-way adjustable steering wheel, arm rest front (with storage compartment) and rear (with cup holder), 5 three point seat belts and five headrests, ambient light in the bottom and inside of the doors, remote key, FPS system.
 15" wheels, and 195/65 R15 tyres.

-Optional equipment: A/C, GPS navigation with a GSM phone, electronic adjustable front seats, 4 electronic windows (up and down automatic), electrochromic rearview mirror, rain sensor, demister sensor, leather, Alcantara or Suhara (after 15.12.2003) seats, electrically-adjustable door mirrors with fold function, sunroof, cruise control, Bose sound system with 7 speakers, 6 disc CD changer, AUX, 6 airbags (2 front, 2 side, and 2 side curtain), three 180W cigarette lighter sockets, xenon headlights, headlight washers, Nivomat self-levelling hydropneumatic rear suspension, fog lights, 60/40 split fold-down rear seats (optional for Berlina), multifunction leather steering wheel and gear knob, ASR with hill-holder (only for the 1.9 JTD, 2.0 20v, 2.4 JTD), 15" wheels and 205/60 or 16" 205/55 tyres.
+Optional equipment: A/C, GPS navigation with a GSM phone, electronic adjustable front seats, 4 electronic windows (up and down automatic), electrochromic rearview mirror, rain sensor, demister sensor, leather, Alcantara or Suhara (after 15.12.2003) seats, electrically adjustable door mirrors with fold function, sunroof, cruise control, Bose sound system with 7 speakers, 6 disc CD changer, AUX, 6 airbags (2 front, 2 side, and 2 side curtain), three 180W cigarette lighter sockets, xenon headlights, headlight washers, Nivomat self-levelling hydropneumatic rear suspension, fog lights, 60/40 split fold-down rear seats (optional for Berlina), multifunction leather steering wheel and gear knob, ASR with hill-holder (only for the 1.9 JTD, 2.0 20v, 2.4 JTD), 15" wheels and 205/60 or 16" 205/55 tyres.

 LX trim equipment: Alcantara interior, leather steering wheel with radio control buttons, leather gear knob, Bose sound-system, cruise control (for 2.0 petrol), foglight, A/C, alloy wheels.
 The equipment is modified during the production, and depends on the market.